 - In India, remittance flow recently mounted to over 70 billion USD.
 In 2015, more than 25 million people send US$72.2 billion as remittance money, according to the Ministry of Overseas Indian Affairs (MOIA).
 The Indian government values the money to the point that the Reserve Bank of India considers such money tax-free since it is “maintenance of relatives”.

 - Sri Lanka gets much of its profit from remittance that US migrant workers send home to their family and friends.
 In 2013, the Central Bank of Sri Lanka thanked foreign workers for helping the country wipe out its recent trade deficit with their remittance support, and for improving Sri Lanka’s foreign reserves that, to a large extent, rely on foreign aid.

 - Pakistan continues to be one of the top 10 countries in the world to receive an attractive amount of remittance from migrant workers in key countries including the U.S. In 2015, the World Bank rated it as one of the top seven.

-- In 2014, Naples was rated the third largest recipient of remittances after Tajikistan and Kyrgyz Republic.
-Remittance helped Naples recover from various crises that included an earthquake in 2015.
+- In 2014, Nepal was rated the third largest recipient of remittances after Tajikistan and Kyrgyz Republic.
+Remittance helped Nepal recover from various crises that included an earthquake in 2015.
 Dilip Ratha, Manager of Migration and Remittances at the World Bank, thanked remittance for giving Nepalese shelter, food and education as well as helping them launch businesses.
-Remittance inflow has been credited for strengthening all sorts of industries in Naples and for helping the country through cycles of recessions.
-In the last three years, remittance inflow to Naples has exceeded the amount that the country received from both tourism and national exports combined.
+Remittance inflow has been credited for strengthening all sorts of industries in Nepal and for helping the country through cycles of recessions.
+In the last three years, remittance inflow to Nepal has exceeded the amount that the country received from both tourism and national exports combined.